heliohackweek/Tremblay/README.md

-# Unsupervised Segmentation of Polar Coronal Holes (Blah)
+# Unsupervised Segmentation of Polar Coronal Holes

 Below are links to relevant resources.